 The Accelerated Chemical Production & Power Engineering Technology program has been designed for graduates with a B.Sc.
 (Chemistry) or equivalent.

-The program prepares students to write the TSSA 4th Class Operating Engingeers Certification tests.
-This is an industry accepted certification that can lean graduates to a variety of career opportunities.
+The program prepares students to write the 4A and 4B TSSA 4th Class Operating Engineers Certification exams.
+This is an industry accepted certification that can lead graduates to a variety of career opportunities.
 Upon successful completion of the first two academic terms, students can apply to the TSSA to receive a nine-month practical steam time reduction towards their 4th Class Operating Engineers Certificate.
 TSSA registration eligibility requirements and fees are controlled by the TSSA and are in addition to the CPEX program requirements and fees.

 BSc or BESc, General (would need to review transcript for course exemptions)

 Ontario College Advanced Diploma with appropriate preparation in Math, Chemistry, Physics, English and General Education Electives

 Students are required to complete a series of technical writing workshops in order to progress into the second semester of study.

 The admissions process is competitive and meeting the minimum academic requirements does not guarantee admission.

 Our graduates work in various industries as operating engineers and process operators.
 Industries include refining and chemical process, power generation, steel production, pulp and paper, food processing, and other industrial operating or manufacturing industries.
 Upon completion of the program and necessary work experience, graduates may have the opportunity to move into positions including, but not limited to, unit supervision and shutdown planning.